anthonymartin/GeoLocation/README.md

 ===========

 Retrieve bounding coordinates and distances with GeoLocation.
+You can also calculate and measure the distance between geopoints with this php class.

 This is a PHP port of Java code that was originally published at
 <a href="http://JanMatuschek.de/LatitudeLongitudeBoundingCoordinates">